 2. Comply with the requirements in s.
 444.11, Stats., if applicable; submit a copy of their articles of incorporation and proof that the secretary of state has filed their articles pursuant to s.
-180.0122, Stats.; and identify all persons connected with or having a proprietary interest in the professional club, corporation or association and the percentage of proprietary interest.
+180.0122, Stats.; and identify all persons connected with or having a proprietary interest in the professional club, corporation, or association and the percentage of proprietary interest.

-3. Acquire appropriate knowledge of the proper conduct of competition involved in the sport of mixed martial arts unarmed combat sports.
+3. Acquire appropriate knowledge of the proper conduct of competition involved in unarmed combat sports.